So, my second review is up on MusicOMH. It is a review of Cirque Dreams Jungle Fantasy, which I rather enjoyed.

 It frankly strikes me as a severe case of NIMBY that we allow the rest of the world to drill for oil and extract coal at whatever cost to their local ecologies to feed OUR thirst for oil but will not allow that activity in our back yard.
 I would suspect that this country, with a history of significant citizen and activist oversight, would be one of the more advanced areas in which to pursue energy exploration in an ecologically sensitive manner than most other major energy supplying areas of the globe.
 Therefore I believe that exploration and exploitation of energy reserves in our country to feed our thirst for energy would be in the best interests of global environmental health.
 Additionally, why should other localities suffer environmental risk and damage to provide energy for the US?

 Many would argue that we should conserve, rather than drill.
 I do not see the two as mutually exclusive.
 We should certainly conserve for well documented ecological reasons.
-We should exploit the reserves of our own country to remain economically viable.

 Expansion of this industry in the US would spur domestic capital investment and create sustainable jobs which would by definition by geographically anchored in the US and thus not subject to exportation to other countries.
 The dollars poured into our gas tanks would go to making our nation more energy independent and create an economic engine to fuel (no pun intended) a broadbased growth in our economy.